oracle-livelabs/apex/apex-professional-common/1-sign-up-apex/1-sign-up-apex.md

 ### Prerequisites

-- Cloud account access is required but not Mandatory
+- Cloud account access is required but not mandatory.
-- Cloud Account Name - The name of your tenancy (supplied by the administrator or in your Oracle Cloud welcome email)
+- Cloud Account Name - The name of your tenancy (supplied by the administrator or in your Oracle Cloud welcome email).
 - Username
 - Password